-At first, it seems like a complex time-consuming process.
+At first, it seems like a complex, time-consuming process.
 However, it is not that complicated if you are willing to invest some time and energy in the analysis and planning stage.
-Even easier, if you know how to use some efficient project management tools.
+Even more manageable if you know how to use some efficient project management tools.
 Getting familiarized with a good EDP (European Development Plan) for your institution will be a clear advantage.

-As we promised in our previous article here on this topic, we will be to sharing more useful tips on how to avoid common mistakes when applying for Erasmus+ KA1.
+As we promised in our previous article on this topic, we will share more useful tips on avoiding common mistakes when applying for Erasmus+ KA1.
 In this article, you will find plenty of resources to make your writing journey easier!
 Hopefully, we can encourage more teachers to benefit from this opportunity.
 To begin with, you need to start planning and collaborating with your team members!

-Your main focus is to design a coherent European Development Plan (EDP)!
+How to design a coherent European Development Plan (EDP).

-Basically, the European Development Plan is the core part of the application.
-Even if it sounds sophisticated, it is actually not that difficult.
-Actually, it makes a lot of sense if you consider that it is meant to give evaluators a snapshot on the school’s current situation: (Where are you now?), a perspective on your institution’s vision ( Where do you want to be in two or five years?), the identified needs in terms of development, and most importantly how the planned activities meet those needs.
+The European Development Plan is the core part of the application.
+Even if it sounds sophisticated, it is not that difficult.
+It makes a lot of sense if you consider that it is meant to give evaluators a snapshot of the school’s current situation: (Where are you now?), a perspective on your institution’s vision ( Where do you want to be in two or five years?), the identified needs in terms of development, and most importantly how the planned activities meet those needs.

 Keep in mind the following specific tips:

-1) Make sure that when you define your goals and objectives they are realistic and relevant to your organization’s size, capacity,
+1) Ensure that when you define your goals and objectives, they are realistic and relevant to your organization’s size, capacity, and experience.

 2) Link the specific objectives of your project with the broader goals of your EDP!